imransom29/imransom29-Dev-Techauthor-Portfolio/README.md

-Step 1   Advisor asks a question in AI-Teammate-UI Step 2   AI-Teammate-BE runs → agent → retrieval → LLM → answer Step 3   Trace is written to Tachyon Overwatch
+iiStep 1   Advisor asks a question in AI-Teammate-UI Step 2   AI-Teammate-BE runs → agent → retrieval → LLM → answer Step 3   Trace is written to Tachyon Overwatch
 Step 4   Our service pulls the trace from Overwatch (GraphQL)